redshifttt/tonight.nvim/README.md

 I made it because the aforementioned colour schemes are great but quite dim and unappealing to look at over long periods of time.
 The main idea is to look at a colour and know instantly what it is *every single time* without the mental overhead of staring at it too long.
 This, for me, does that.

+Also I wanted an excuse to learn Lua :^).

 ## Features

 - Easy on the eyes for long periods of time